 Many social media platforms have implemented multi- or two-factor authentication (MFA/2FA) as an added line of defense for their users.
 MFA, simply put, is when you use two or more different forms of identification to access your account.
 This strengthens the traditional username and password combo with a code that only a specific user has access to, like a smartphone.
 Here is where you can find 2FA

-Again, be sure to check whether your email provider also supports two- or multi-factor authentication.
+Like we mentioned before, don’t forget to check whether your email provider supports two- or multi-factor authentication.

 3. Revoke third-party access